weeyin83/Azure-Arc-Windows-Linux-Dashboard/README.md

 # Azure Arc Windows/Linux Dashboard

+This dashboard has been created to enable you to view several elements of the Windows or Linux servers you have deployed the Azure Arc agent to in one simple view.
+Within this dashboard you will be able to see:
+* The Windows/Linux servers that have the Arc agent installed
+* A count of what operating systems are being used by these Arc enabled servers
+* A view of what Arc agent version is installed
+* Current Windows ESU assignment status

 # How to Enable Azure Dashboard for Arc Windows/Linux
 This article will show you how to use the [SQL Server Instances.json] file to create a custom dashboard in the [Azure portal](https://learn.microsoft.com/azure/azure-portal/azure-portal-dashboards).